AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 After you send an invitation to another tenant, wait for its tenant administrator to accept the email invitation.

-**Tips:**

-- Share <xref:community-accept-invite> with the invited tenant administrator for instruction.

-- If the invited tenant administrator does not receive the initial email invitation, you can resend it to them.
+If the invited tenant administrator does not receive the initial email invitation, you can resend it to them.
 For instructions, see [Resend email invitation](#resend-email-invitation).

 ## Confirm the invitation